Issues of care for hospitalized youth

 The Canadian Paediatric Society gives permission to print single copies of this document from our website.
 For permission to reprint or reproduce multiple copies, please see our copyright policy.

-Knowledge of normal adolescent development is critical in planning health care delivery geared toward youth in a hospital setting.
+Knowledge of normal adolescent development and which issues most impact morbidity and mortality in this age group are critical when planning health care delivery for youth in the hospital setting.
 Comprehensive health care also requires a clear understanding of the legal and ethical issues that affect the adolescent population.
 This statement reviews the concepts of providing developmentally appropriate care for youth when they are admitted into a hospital setting.
 In accordance with the World Health Organization and the Canadian Paediatric Society, an adolescent is roughly defined as an individual between 10 and 19 years of age .

 There are little Canadian data on the rates of hospitalization in teens, but approximately 4.5% of hospital admissions in Canada are teens .
 The majority of admissions occur in otherwise healthy teens, are related to acute illness and injury, and are of short (usually a few days) duration.
 In specialized paediatric hospitals, it is likely that a significant percentage of admissions are of longer duration and occur in teens with a chronic medical condition; however, exact numbers are not available.
 A British study reported that admissions increase between 12 and 19 years of age for adolescent girls – however, not for teen boys – reflecting increased admissions related to pregnancy and childbirth.